commercetools/test-data/docs/contributing/test-data-models-overview.md

 ## Internal structure

-The way a data model is implemented is by using some classes and helpers exposed from the [core](https://github.com/commercetools/test-data/tree/main/core) package.
+Test data model are implemented using some classes and helpers exposed from the [core](https://github.com/commercetools/test-data/tree/main/core) package.

 ### Fields config